cavvia/forgetsy/README.md

 __Note__: This is a draft readme.
 Implementation is on-going.
 I will remove this notice when the interface described below is fully operational.

 Hipster is a trending library designed to track temporal trends in non-stationary categorical distributions.
 It uses [forget-table](https://github.com/bitly/forgettable/) style data structures which decay observations over time.
 Using two such sets decaying over different time periods, it picks up on temporal trends, forgetting historical data responsibly.

-These trends are encapsulated by a construct named _Delta_.
+Trends are encapsulated by a construct named _Delta_.
 A _Delta_ consists of two sets of counters, each of which implements exponential decay of the form:

 ![equation](http://latex.codecogs.com/gif.latex?X_t_1%3DX_t_0%5Ctimes%7Be%5E%7B-%5Clambda%5Ctimes%7Bt%7D%7D%7D)